uswds/uswds/_layout-system/grids.md

     </div>
     <div class="usa-width-one-fourth">
       <h3>One Fourth</h3>
       <p>Maine is a state in the New England region of the northeastern United States.
-In spite of its maritime position, it has a continental climateeven in coastal cities such as its largest city Portland.</p>
+In spite of its maritime position, it has a continental climate even in coastal cities such as its largest city Portland.</p>
     </div>
     <div class="usa-width-one-fourth">
       <h3>One Fourth</h3>